top of page

 Step 1: Check If You Need to Register

-• Earn more than £1,000 in a tax year (6 April – 5 April)
+• Earn more than £1,000 in a tax year (from 6 April to 5 April)

 • Work as a sole trader or in a business partnership